 Constructing the framework of your story starts by answering those three questions.
 You want your answers to the “why” and “how” questions to affect the emotions of your targeted audience.
 You want your mission to be one of the qualities that attract your prospective customers.

-Essential Elements of Storytelling
+Essential Elements of Business Storytelling

 You want your potential customers to be able to imagine themselves as the characters in your story.
 In order to do that you have to take a look at your buyer personas and figure out what goals and challenges they could potentially face.
 Than, carry that information over into constructing the characters of your story.

 For example, you might preface a blog post with a statement like, “You’ve been searching online for the best project management software for your company.”

 In this case, the main character, or protagonist, is an executive or employee looking for a project management solution for their company.
 If you’re audience fits this description, they now have a stake in the story you’re telling and may be more compelled to read on.
 If it just so happens that your company provides project management software, you can offer that character a solution to their problem later on.

 After introducing your characters, you want to introduce the problem or conflict the character is facing.
 The conflict should be what is resolved by your company’s product or services.